macadmins/installapplications/README.md

 If you pass arguments for `Quit` or `Restart`, InstallApplications will ignore these commands until the end of the run.

 #### Opening DEPNotify with InstallApplications
-If you would like to open DEPNotify, simply pass the `DEPNotifyPath:` argument to the `--depnotify` option.
+If you would like to open DEPNotify, simply pass the `OpenDEPNotify` argument to the `--depnotify` option and modify the launchagent that you can find at `payload/LaunchAgents/` with your DEPNotify path.

 ```
-installapplications.py --depnotify "DEPNotifyPath: /path/to/DEPNotify.app"
+installapplications.py --depnotify "OpenDEPNotify"
 ```

 InstallApplications will wait until `stage1` to open DEPNotify as the `prestage` is used for SetupAssistant.